 Getting more young Aucklanders into construction and infrastructure is a win-win – it will help address a serious skills shortage in the industry and provide a huge range of jobs and career pathways for young people starting out.

 The campaign raises awareness of the number and diversity of roles within the sector, from entry-level jobs to apprenticeships and skilled jobs requiring qualifications. #BuildAKL is for all Aucklanders aged 16 to 24, with a particular focus on attracting more young women, Māori and Pasifika into the sector.

 The Youth Employer Pledge is a key initiative in Auckland’s Youth Employment Plan, which aims to get more young talent into work and career pathways.
 More than 50 leading Auckland businesses have now made the pledge to show their commitment to employing our young talent and we are actively seeking more businesses to make the pledge.

-The Lion Foundation Young Enterprise Scheme (YES) is a programme that encourages innovation and provides foundation business skills for the next generation of business leaders.
-YES is delivered by ATEED, on behalf of the Young Enterprise Trust.
-ATEED’s YES coordinators organise events and promote participation in schools, including coaching and mentoring.
+The Lion Foundation Young Enterprise Scheme (YES) is a programme that encourages innovation and provides business skills for the next generation of business leaders.
+ATEED plays a strategic role in delivering YES in the Auckland region, which is delivered by the Auckland Chamber of Commerce on behalf of the Young Enterprise Trust.